acampbell3000/grails-picasa/README.txt

             album requests.
     * showPrivatePhotos - Whether to include private photos in all photo requests.
-    * useTagCache - Stores locally the tags associated with each album.
-            Reduces Google web service calls when viewing an album's photo listing.
     * allowComments - Allow users to post photo comments.
+    * allowCache - Stores locally the responses returned from the Google Picasa web service.
+Reduces web service calls to the Google GData API and increases performance.
+    * cacheTimeout - How long the cache is valid before being purged.
     * useGridListing - By default, display albums and photos using a grid layout.
     * rssManagingEditor = Name of author managing the RSS feed.